heavyk/new-setup/enkidu-do.md

   so, it's gonna look to them like a total tragedy: here are these poor girls that totally were gearing up to do something great, and then the guy just drops dead from such a massive orgasm, that they're just sorta stuck and having to figure out what to do.
-    it's gonna be pretty tragic (when perceived it from the sttandard american-culture perspective). like, what a terrible tragedy. the thing is, on the inside-out perspective, we continue on here on earth just as much a part of it as everyone else, so we're totally fine and chilling and stuff like no big deal; bein awesome, you know.
+    it's gonna be pretty tragic (when perceived it from the sttandard american-culture perspective). like, what a terrible tragedy. the thing is, on the inside-out perspective, we continue on here on earth just as much a part of it as everyone else, so we're totally fine and chilling and stuff like no big deal; bein awesome, you know. so what ends up happening, is we're all seeing the same world, but tthose with the outside-in perspective get to experience the fail. the ironic part about it is that we're still on the same earth doing all the same things as before, so it's not like it's a secret that the tragedy never happened, cause from our perspectives, it never did -- yet from their perspective, it did; so they live in a world that's perceived as their own.
+  I feel like the girls that they see will be loose (or maybe gross) misinterpretation of the *concepts* (like a star) they represent.